tdwg/tcs2/docs/feature-report/README.md

 LSID Ontologies, (with non-resolving URIs:
 `http://rs.tdwg.org/ontology/voc/TaxonConcept` and
 `http://rs.tdwg.org/ontology/voc/TaxonName`), which were primarily developed by Roger Hyam.
-These were a precise translation of the TCS XML Schema into OWL ontologies.
+These were a rather precise translation of the TCS XML Schema into OWL ontologies.
 Because the TDWG Ontologies were never standardized, we could not directly import terms from them, but, conceptually, much from the TDWG Ontologies can be found back in TCS 2.

 ## Changes